Updated: Oct 1, 2021

-Lizzie Allan is a brilliant and charismatic comedian, therapist, blogger and speaker who helps individuals find the funny in the not so funny parts of their lives.
-Lizzie successfully combines therapy with stand-up comedy, and is the creator of Hilarapy, her own unique brand of therapeutic comedy.
+Lizzie Allan is a brilliant and charismatic comedian, therapist, blogger, and speaker who helps individuals find the funny in the not-so-fun parts of their lives.
+Lizzie successfully combines therapy with stand-up comedy and is the creator of Hilarapy, her own unique brand of therapeutic comedy.

 Inside of this episode: